 There’s nothing an introvert finds more confronting or unpleasant than someone randomly turning up at their door or suddenly calling them and asking them to come out in ten minutes.

 It’s important for introverts to know about social engagements in advance.
 This is so they can gently get into the right frame of mind to enjoy themselves.
 It is especially useful information to remember if you’re extroverted but are romantically interested in an introvert.
-You’ll have much more success asking to meet up for a date in a week than tomorrow, of example.
+You’ll have much more success asking to meet up for a date in a week than tomorrow, for example.
 And consider texting rather than calling, at least when the communication is unannounced.

 Sure, it’s normal for everyone to need their own personal space.
 But introverts place a true premium on this notion.
 It’s particularly relevant to their homes, which they may only open to specific people and which they probably won’t want anyone else to mess with (e.g. by looking through things, leaving dirty dishes around or suggesting furniture readjustments!).

 Respect an introverts space.
 Therefore, you’ll communicate respect for them as a person.

 The average introvert is very good at listening.
 They tend to be capable of tuning into the deep feelings or thoughts beneath the words being said.
 However, this doesn’t mean they are uninterested in talking, or that they won’t mind if you talk to them non-stop for hours!